wazuh/wazuh-docker/README.md

 ## Credits and Thank you

-These Docker containers are based on:
+These Podman containers are based on:

 *  "deviantony" dockerfiles which can be found at [https://github.com/deviantony/docker-elk](https://github.com/deviantony/docker-elk)
 *  "xetus-oss" dockerfiles, which can be found at [https://github.com/xetus-oss/docker-ossec-server](https://github.com/xetus-oss/docker-ossec-server)